DRONES

 -

-Drones have encouraged "targeted killing".
+Drones have encouraged "targeted assassination".
 It is cheaper and more convenient to "eliminate" wrongdoers than to bring them to trial or to keep them in Guantanamo.
 Swarms of armed autonomous drones, with recognition capabilities dependent on artificial intelligence, have been developed and tested.
 These can be programmed to recognise individual targets - and to target individuals.
+Their use can breach international law.
+They should be declared illegal.

 -